 Binge Eating Disorder

-The cause of BED is unknown.
+The cause is not known.
 It may be linked to problems with how the brain works.
-It may be a mix of your genes, way of life, and environment.
+Genes may also be involved.

 The main symptom is eating large amounts of food over a short period of time.